A-M-D-R-3-W/SmartSnip/README.md

 ## Development TO-DO:

+- Verify functionality on MacOS and Linux, update usage instructions accordingly.
 - ***Add max tokens settings parameter***
 - Reconfigure the deletion and recreation of the reset and settings buttons due to the change to using pack.
 - Modify the snipping overlay to closer resemble the original snipping tool (with a hole in the overlay).